QubesOS/qubes-doc/user/templates/templates.md

 $ qvm-template list --installed
 ```

-In either case, if another qube is based on the template, the template will remain installed and a list of the dependent qubes will be displayed.
-[Switch](#switching) the dependent qubes to another template before attempting the removal again.
+In either case, issues with template removal may be raised.
+If an issue is raised, the template will remain installed and a list of concerns displayed.
+"Global property default_template" requires [switching](#switching) the default_template property to another template.
+"Template for" can be resolved by [switching](#switching) the dependent qubes' template.
+Once the issues are addressed, attempt the removal again.

 If the template's entry in the Qubes Menu is not removed with its uninstallation, consult the [troubleshooting page](/doc/app-menu-shortcut-troubleshooting/#fixing-shortcuts).